Voice Actor Yūki Kaji Counters Unauthorized AI Cover Songs by Offering Official Voiceroid Software

 https://t.co/jCY4hoesoy#梵そよぎ [Soyogi Soyogi] #そよぎフラクタル [Soyogi Fractal] #梶裕貴 [Yūki Kaji]

 Once again, information about the project was sporadic.
-Nonetheless, Soyogi's X account posted new songs using the voiceroid software semi-regularly.
+Nonetheless, Soyogi's X account posted new songs using the voice synthesis software semi-regularly.
 But on April 3, it was revealed a crowdfunding campaign would begin through Campfire to bring Kaji's project to life.

 【#そよぎフラクタル】クラウドファンディング情報①— 【梵そよぎ】そよぎフラクタル公式【梶裕貴 音声AIプロジェクト】 (@kaji_project) April 3, 2024

-Note: Update: Replaced trademark name with "voice synthesis."
-Thanks, WeebRunningWild.